onsotiL/Kickstarter_Analysis/README.md

 ![Outcomes_vs-Goals](https://user-images.githubusercontent.com/90416094/137052401-2c643195-3146-49c2-8f04-280d7d44bc6b.png)

 The Analyzed data indicated the following
-1. The highest percentage of successful campaigns had a goal of less than 1000 dollars.
+1. The highest percentage of successful campaigns had a goal of less than $ 1000.
-2. The highest percentage of failed campaigns are those that had a budget of over 45,000.
+2. The highest percentage of failed campaigns are those that had a budget of over $ 45,000.